lemieux-lab/BiDRA/README.md

 ### Branches
 The code for BiDRA as presented at ISMB 2019 can be found in the ``ismb_2019``branch.
 Current developments are added to the ``master``branch.

-**April 2020** : Inference of efficacy metrics given priors that are not exclusively gaussian (to come)
+**April 2020** : Inference of efficacy metrics given priors that are not exclusively gaussian

 ### Dependencies
 * Python3